-LENSAR Femtosecond Laser — This is the same type of laser used in LASIK, but in cataract surgery, it is used in a different way.
-Prior to removal of the cloudy lens, your surgeon docks the LENSAR and uses it to make bladeless corneal incisions to reduce astigmatism.
-Then the laser “unroofs” the cataract and softens it, so that it can be removed more easily.
-The goal of this technology is to correct astigmatism more precisely than with a blade, reduce the amount of ultrasound energy needed to remove the cataract, and center the new artificial lens as well as possible.
+LENSAR Femtosecond Laser — This is the same type of laser used in LASIK, but it is used in a different way.
+Prior to the removal of the cloudy cataract lens, your surgeon docks the LENSAR and uses it to make bladeless corneal incisions to reduce astigmatism.
+The laser then “unroofs” the cataract and softens it so that it can be removed more easily.
+The goal of this technology is to correct astigmatism more precisely than with a blade, reduce the amount of ultrasound energy needed to remove the cataract, and center the new artificial lens as accurately as possible.

-Symfony, Toric, and Crystalens Intraocular Lenses — These are the different types of IOLs, or Intraocular Lenses, that can be implanted during cataract surgery.
-Many patients ask us, “do you HAVE to put in a lens at the time of surgery?”
-The answer is YES!
+Symfony, Toric, and Crystalens Intraocular Lenses — These are the different types of IOLs, or intraocular lenses, that can be implanted during cataract surgery.
+Many patients ask us if we have to place a new lens during cataract surgery, and the answer is always “yes!”
 Cataract surgery involves removal of the cloudy, natural lens and placement of a permanent, artificial lens.
 Please see the laser cataract surgery section of our website for a discussion of the different types of IOLs.
-The bottom line is that Drs.
-Maverick and Lehmann have experience with ALL types of intraocular lenses and will help you decide which one is best for you.
+Drs.
+Maverick and Lehmann have experience with ALL types of intraocular lenses and will help you decide which one is best for your needs.

-Intralase iFS — LASIK takes part in two stages.
-The first part involves the creation of a very thin flap, and in the past, this was done with a blade called a microkeratome.
+iFS® by Intralase — LASIK takes part in two stages.
+The first part involves the creation of a very thin flap; in the past, this was done with a blade called a microkeratome.
 The use of a laser such as the Intralase iFS makes this step much safer and more precise.
-With this laser, we are able to create reproducible, beveled flaps in about 10 seconds!
+With this device, we are able to create reproducible, beveled flaps in about 10 seconds!

 Pentacam and Orbscan — These machines are utilized to measure the shape of the cornea.
 Think of them as CT scans of the cornea.
 They help us to determine if a patient is a good candidate for LASIK, and they help us diagnose and treat astigmatism and corneal scars.

-Marco 3-D Wave — This machine helps us to measure a patient’s refractive error, or “what their prescription is.”
-However, it does much more!
-It can measure higher order aberrations, which are visual disturbances such as halos, ghost images and streaks of light that can bother patients and can be difficult to detect with normal equipment.
+Marco 3-D Wave — This device helps us to measure a patient’s refractive error, or “what their prescription is.”
+However, it also does much more!
+It can measure higher-order aberrations, which are visual disturbances that include halos, ghost images, and streaks of light, all of which can bother patients and can be difficult to detect with normal equipment.

-Visante Anterior Chamber OCT — This machine can perform precise measurements of the front part of the eye, the iris and cornea.
+Visante Anterior Chamber OCT — This technology can perform precise measurements of the front part of the eye, the iris and cornea.
 It helps us to measure patients for surgery and detect glaucoma.

-Cirrus HD-OCT — This machine is so important that we have one at each office!
-It gives us high-resolution images of the posterior part of the eye, the retina and optic nerve.
+Cirrus HD-OCT — This technology is so important that we have one at each office!
+It gives us high-resolution images of the posterior part of the eye, the retina, and the optic nerve.
 We use it to detect retinal problems and glaucoma.

 Lumenis Select II Laser — This machine is used to perform SLT, or Selective Laser Trabeculoplasty, a procedure used to treat high pressure in the eye.
 SLT is a painless procedure that takes 10 to 15 minutes and is used on open-angle glaucoma patients to lower the pressure.